Forestjylee/forest_3d_scanner/README.md

 If you see such output, it means everything is ready, just press **any key** to continue.

-If you use it for the first time, hold you camera and don't move it, observe the speed of processing and you can estimate values you need to set in RealsenseRecorder.
+If you use it for the first time, hold you camera and don't move it, observe the speed of processing and you can estimate values you need to set when initializing `class RealsenseRecorder`.
 After collecting preset amount of images, it will stop automatically.

 Output in terminal: